TomasHubelbauer/svg-screencast/readme.md

 BPM files for the frames (with the same size) and a JSON file for the expected output (regions).

-### Consider introducing a tunable pub-sub system to decouple screenshoting and encoding

-Instead of taking a screenshot after each frame decode, take screenshots as often as possible or at a fixed interval and queue them in memory, decoding them in parallel.

-Need controls for making sure the screenshots don't overflow the memory.
-Maybe they could be cached on disk (from the get-go or after a threshold) and loaded from disk for encoding so that the problem would become I/O bound as opposed to memory bound.

 ### Fix the issue with the diff going crazy (returning a lot of regions) when scrolled

 Not only the moment the scroll bar appears, but each subsequent screenshot after the